johnathanvman/F6/index.md

 					Entry = "";
 					Entrys.push("I slurp down SUB!
 She had a great "+DescWord(unit(s[2]),"slime",100)+" flavor.")
 				}
+				if(unit(s[2]).Name == "Wolf Queen"){
+					if(map[party.y][party.x].name == "Boss"){
+						Entrys = ["As the Queen sits back on her throne, I kneel again and lick my lips.
+She sighs and offers me her feet."]
+					}else{
+						Entrys = ["Even without her crown the Queen still has an air of royalty to her, and its about time I got a <i>taste</i> of it.
+Her tail begins to wag when I start nibbling on her neck.
+I exclame that she's the tastiest wolf I've ever had.
+She sits on OBJECTSHORT and offers me her feet. "]
+					}
+					Entrys[0] += " I casually ask if she has any tasty daughters I can eat after I'm done with her.
+As her calves slide into my throat, she chuckles and admits that the royal lineage ends with this meal.
+She starts talking about a chest of gold hidden under the throne, but I'm more interested in getting her chest down my throat.
+Before she can reveal the treasure's location, her nipples scrape against my teeth.
+The sensation stifles her voice, and causes her to shudder.
+I unceremoniously shove her head down, and she slips into my belly completely." if(map[party.y][party.x].name == "Boss"){
+						Entrys[0] += " I try laying back on the plush rug before the throne, but her crown pokes me in the back.
+I pick it up and set it on my belly as it digests her highness."
+					}else{
+						Entrys[0] += " I lay down on the GROUND, and rub my belly as it digests her highness."
+					}
+				}
+				if(unit(s[2]).Name == "Harpy Queen"){
+					if(map[party.y][party.x].name == "Boss"){
+						Entrys = [" As the Queen bends over to inspect her trove of riches, I kneel behind and seize her haunches."]
+					}else{
+						Entrys = [" The queen rubs her belly and says she's about to lay an egg.
+I motion to OBJECTSHORT, and offer to help.
+She leans on it as I kneel behind her.
+I start licking her slit and feel something move within.
+With the help of my tongue and fingers, an egg pokes its way out.
+I encase her entire mound with my lips and start sucking.
+She moans as the egg makes it's way out, and I slurp it down.
+She giggles and asks me how my breakfast was.
+When she tries moving away I seize her by the haunches."]
+					}
+					Entrys[0] += " She looks back and sighs.
+Once again I dive between her thighs, and start exploring the familiar flavor.
+I rediscover her weak spot and get her crying out almost immediately.
+While still pleasuring her, I squeeze one of her cheeks into mine.
+Her juices are continuously gushing out, and I use them to stretch around the rest of her behind.
+Tailfeathers brush against me as I keep my tongue writhing inside her.
+She pushes herself deeper when she cums, and her body quivers as I swallow it down.
+She's too winded to talk once inside, and I listen to her labored breathing soften as she digests."
+				}
 			}
 		}else if(s[1]==0 && s[2] < 100 && map[party.y][party.x].hostile){
 		// HERO GOOD HOSTILE